Technologicat/unpythonic/doc/macros.md

 The central functional requirement for whatever would be used for testing `unpythonic` was to be able to easily deal with macro-enabled Python.
 No hoops to jump through, compared to testing regular Python, in order to be able to test all of `unpythonic` (including `unpythonic.syntax`) in a uniform way.

-If it was simple and minimalistic, that would be a bonus.
+Simple and minimalistic would be a bonus.
 As of v0.14.3, the whole test framework is about 1.3k SLOC, counting docstrings, comments and blanks; under 600 SLOC if counting only active code lines.
-Add another 800 SLOC (all) / 200 SLOC (active code lines) for the machinery behind conditions and restarts.
+Add another 800 SLOC (all) / 200 SLOC (active code lines) for the machinery that implements conditions and restarts.

 The framework will likely still evolve a bit as I find more holes in the [UX](https://en.wikipedia.org/wiki/User_experience) - which so far has led to features such as `the[]` and AST value auto-unparsing - but most of the desired functionality is already there.
 For example, I consider pytest-style implicit fixtures and a central test discovery system as outside the scope of this system.

-It's clear that `unpythonic.test.fixtures` is not going to replace `pytest`, nor does it aim to do so - [any more than Chuck Moore's Forth-based VLSI tools](https://yosefk.com/blog/my-history-with-forth-stack-machines.html) were going to replace the commercial VLSI offerings.
+It's clear that `unpythonic.test.fixtures` is not going to replace `pytest`, nor does it aim to do so - [any more than Chuck Moore's Forth-based VLSI tools](https://yosefk.com/blog/my-history-with-forth-stack-machines.html) were intended to replace the commercial [VLSI](https://en.wikipedia.org/wiki/Very_Large_Scale_Integration) offerings.

 What we have is small, simple, custom-built for its purpose (works well with macro-enabled Python; integrates with conditions and restarts), arguably somewhat pedagogic (demonstrates how to build a test framework in under 1k SLOC), and importantly, works just fine.

 #### Etymology and roots

 [Test fixture](https://en.wikipedia.org/wiki/Test_fixture) *is an environment used to consistently test some item, device, or piece of software*.
-In automated tests, it is typically a piece of code that is reused within the test suite for a project, to perform initialization and/or teardown tasks common to several test cases.
+In automated tests, it is typically a piece of code that is reused within the test suite of a project, to perform initialization and/or teardown tasks common to several test cases.

 A test framework can be reused across many different projects, and the error-catching and reporting code, if anything, is something that is shared across all test cases.
 Also, following our naming scheme, it had to be called `unpythonic.test.something`, and `fixtures` just happened to fit the theme.